広告 File Shraring Linux PC Zorin OS

 Next, install Cloud Commander.

-, add `-g` to the end of the command.
+To do this, add `-g` to the end of the command.

 sudo npm i cloudcmd -g